rust-cv/cv/README.md

 Each crate has its own documentation, but the easiest way to check all of the documentation at once is to look at [the docs for the `cv` batteries-included crate](https://docs.rs/cv/).

 Check out our tutorial book [here](https://rust-cv.github.io/tutorial/)!
-The code and book source for the tutorials can be found in the `tutorial` directory of the repository.
+The book source for the tutorials can be found in the `tutorial` directory of the repository.
+The example code used in the tutorial can be found in the `tutorial-code` directory.
 The resources for tutorials can be found in the [site `res` directory](https://github.com/rust-cv/rust-cv.github.io/tree/master/res).

 ## About